You are viewing the New York/Venezuela Chapter

 Type: Interactive resource · Year: 2026 · Source: United Nations

 The SDG dashboard provides current data on global progress toward the 2030 development objectives.
-The Venezuela Chapter aligns its indicators with SDG 4, SDG 10, SDG 11, SDG 16 and SDG 17.
+The New York/Venezuela Chapter aligns its indicators with SDG 4, SDG 10, SDG 11, SDG 16 and SDG 17 — connecting contemporary art, education, inequality reduction, justice and institutional partnerships.

 Access the source →